The Intellectual Property Review: India

 i Possible venues for enforcement

-The Indian judiciary is essentially a three-tier system with approximately 600 district courts hearing cases in the first instance, 24 high courts, and the Supreme Court112 at the apex.
-The Supreme Court is the court of final appeal and sits in Delhi.113 High courts are the highest judicial bodies in a state and have superintendence over all courts and tribunals within their territorial jurisdiction.114
+The Indian judiciary is essentially a three-tier system with approximately 600 district courts hearing cases in the first instance, 24 high courts, and the Supreme Court84 at the apex.
+The Supreme Court is the court of final appeal and sits in Delhi.85 High courts are the highest judicial bodies in a state and have superintendence over all courts and tribunals within their territorial jurisdiction.86

 District courts generally have an unlimited pecuniary jurisdiction on the civil side.
-However, the Delhi, Bombay, Calcutta, Madras, Shimla, and Jammu and Kashmir.
-High Courts also have a first instance jurisdiction where IP disputes above a certain pecuniary level can be entertained directly by the High Court.
-For instance, the Delhi High Court can currently entertain fresh IP suits, as the court of first instance, if the suit value is more than US$150,000.
+However, the Delhi, Bombay, Calcutta, Madras and Shimla.
+High courts also have a first instance jurisdiction where intellectual property disputes above a certain pecuniary level can be entertained directly by the high court.
+For instance, the Delhi High Court can currently entertain fresh intellectual property suits, as the court of first instance, if the suit value is more than US$269,000.

 High courts also exercise writ jurisdiction, invoked for the violation of fundamental rights and other legal rights of citizens and non-citizens alike.
-Writs are issued by courts against public bodies and writ jurisdiction can be directly invoked against decisions of various IP registries such as the Patent Office, Trademarks Registry etc., when there is a violation of principles of natural justice or other principles enshrined in the Constitution.
-Moreover, appeals may lie before the writ court against the final decision of the IPAB, which is the first appellate authority against the orders of the IP registries (except in copyright matters, where the first appellate body is the Copyright Board).
+Writs are issued by courts against public bodies and writ jurisdiction can be directly invoked against decisions of various intellectual property registries such as the Patent Office, Trademarks Registry etc., when there is a violation of principles of natural justice or other principles enshrined in the Constitution.

 ii Requirements for jurisdiction and venue

 In cases where the validity of the registration of an IPR is disputed, Indian courts will have jurisdiction only if the registration is granted in India.
-It would therefore not be possible to question the validity of a registration of an IPR granted in a foreign jurisdiction before an Indian court.
+It would therefore not be possible to question before an Indian court the validity of a registration of an IPR granted in a foreign jurisdiction.

 However, it would be possible for a foreign entity to challenge the validity or registration of an IPR granted in India.
 Further, even if rectification proceedings instituted by a defendant in a foreign court are pending, these will not preclude an Indian court from granting interlocutory relief in favour of the claimant in trademark matters.

-Moreover, to increase the efficiency and speed of trial in IP disputes, the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act 2015 categorised IP disputes as commercial disputes and modified procedural law to expedite and manage their timeline.
-The Act directed the creation of commercial divisions within high courts and currently, the Delhi and Bombay High Courts have set up commercial divisions to manage intellectual property suits.
+Moreover, to increase the efficiency and speed of trial in intellectual property disputes, the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act 2015 categorised intellectual property disputes as commercial disputes and modified procedural law to expedite and manage their timeline.
+The Act directed the creation of commercial divisions within the high courts and currently, the Delhi High Court and the Bombay High Court have set up commercial divisions to manage intellectual property suits.
 Moreover, the Delhi High Court has also enacted the Delhi High Court Rules 2018, which have further streamlined and expedited its procedure for lawsuits.

-Furthermore, to avoid multiplicity of proceedings, the Supreme Court has held that a party who has already sought revocation of a patent before the IPAB is precluded from filing a counterclaim challenging the validity of the same patent in a suit for infringement of the patent.119
+Furthermore, to avoid multiplicity of proceedings, the Supreme Court has held that a party that has already sought revocation of a patent before the IPAB is precluded from filing a counterclaim challenging the validity of the same patent in a suit for infringement of the patent.91

-Additionally, Section 104 of the Patents Act 1970 and Section 22(4) of the Designs Act provide that if the defendant has challenged the validity of the patent through a counterclaim and challenged the validity of a design by way of a defence120 in a patent and design infringement suit respectively, then such suits are liable be transferred to the High Court for adjudication.
+Additionally, Section 104 of the Patents Act 1970 and Section 22(4) of the Designs Act provide that if the defendant has challenged the validity of the patent through a counterclaim and challenged the validity of a design by way of a defence92 in a patent and design infringement suit respectively, then those suits are liable be transferred to the applicable high court for adjudication.

 iii Obtaining relevant evidence of infringement and discovery